pradip9821-tcs/E-Commerce_App_NodeJS_MongoDB/README.txt

 -> First of all install Node and npm on your system.
 -> In terminal or cmd,create your own node_package using command 'npm init'.
 -> After creating package you have to intall node library which name in package.txt.
--> You have enter your API like mongoDb, sendgrid, stripe.
+-> You have to enter your API like mongoDb, sendgrid, stripe.

 Change your API belowe file :-
 -> MongoDB_URL - app.js(16)